-Typical situations where Prognosis would have experienced downtime include:
+Typical situations that could experience downtime include:

-- Patching or upgrading existing Prognosis installations.
+- Patching or upgrading existing Prognosis Server installations.

 - Any failure of critical Prognosis component on the primary-active server.

-Prognosis HA now allows these situations to be handled with minimal loss in data collection.
+HA now allows these situations to be handled with minimal loss in data collection.

-This is achieved by allowing two Prognosis Management or Monitoring servers to be configured as a HA Pair, where their Configurations are synchronized but only one of the servers is Active and collecting data.
-The capability to switch the servers between Active and Passive modes is performed using the High Availability page in the Web Application - Administration Tool.
+This is achieved by allowing two Management or Monitoring servers to be configured as a HA Pair, where their Configurations are synchronized but only one of the servers is Active and collecting data.
+The capability to switch the servers between Active and Passive modes is performed using the High Availability page in the Web Application - Administration tool.

 This allows any maintenance to be performed on the Passive server which is not collecting data and hence the only downtime experienced in data collection is the time taken to switch the activity state of the HA Pair.